glpi-project/doc/source/modules/assets/pdus.rst

 PDUs
 ====

-PDU (Power distribution unit)  lists all the item used to manage and monitor electrical distribution in a rack or datacenter.
+:abbr:`PDU (Power distribution unit)` lists all the item used to manage and monitor electrical distribution in a rack or datacenter.

 .. image:: images/pdu.png
    :alt: global view PDUs